 NGINX gained its popularity by being a lightweight and versatile solution for accelerating and securing modern web stacks.
 A similarly lightweight and versatile monitoring tool for NGINX seemed to be a good idea, and that’s why we’ve created Amplify.

-In fact, Amplify has started with the user community for the open source NGINX software as the focus.
+In fact, Amplify has started with the user community for NGINX Open Source as the focus.
 We’re committed to making our open source products useful and powerful at all levels.
 Our experience with Amplify so far has demonstrated great success in adding to the power of NGINX.

 Amplify is all about “NGINX monitoring made easy” and monitoring NGINX everywhere, whether your deployment is on-prem or in the cloud.
 Amplify is also an unprecedentedly low‑barrier approach to NGINX monitoring.
 Start with three simple steps, and in under ten minutes you get all the key NGINX graphs, more than 100 NGINX metrics, plus automated configuration file analysis and recommendations.
 And it’s all based on many years of first‑hand experience, coming directly from the NGINX core and support teams.